deconf/Analytics-Insights/readme.txt

 Google Analytics Dashboard for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

+== Upgrade Notice ==

+= 4.9.2 =
+We've made some changes to Frontend Widget.
+The update may disable the widget.
+You can enable it back from Appearance -> Widgets screen.

 == Changelog ==

-= 4.9.2b =
+= 4.9.2 =
-- Enhancement: improve charts loading speed
+- Enhancement: improve charts loading speed and add autoloading for Charts Library to allow dequeue on conflicts
 - Enhancement: removing API Key option, since is not needed anymore
+- Bug Fix: multiple fixes for frontend widget

 = 4.9.1.2 =
+!!!!! chart localization
 - Bug Fix: multiple CSS fixes for frontend widget
 - Bug Fix: clean-up output for View selection list
 - Bug Fix: try to fix Google Charts conflicts with other plugins